buildit/org-design/Recruitment/JobSpecs/README.md

 Generally try to put together the branded job spec's in the following format

-1. *Why Us?* - shared text for all job spec's
+1. *Why would you join us?* - shared text for all job spec's
 2. *Why You?* - this should be tailored at the tribe level
 4. *Conclusion* - shared text for all job spec's